phac-nml/irida/doc/user/user/samples/index.md

 ![Create new sample palge](images/create-sample-page.png)

-When entering the name for the organism, if you type more than 2 letters IRIDA will give you a list of probable taxonomic terms.
+If you choose to set a sample organism, click on the "Organism" drop-down menu and begin typing the name of the organism.
+For example, if you wanted to specify a sample organism of “Escherichia coli O26:NM”, you would begin to type "Esc" and the menu would allow you to choose from a set of well-defined organism names:

 ![Taxonomic terms](images/create-sample-page-organism.png)